miladce/Microservice-Book-Recommender-System--Book-Ranking/README.md

 }
 ```

-## Usage

-Build and start the microservices using Docker Compose: `docker-compose up -d`

 ## Limitations and Improvements

 It's important to note the limitations of this project due to its simple implementation within a short time frame and it has room for further enhancements and optimizations.